Apply to be a Student Security Coordinator

 Similarly, RAs are responsible for building community through educational programming and planned social interactions.
 In order to maintain a safe and inclusive environment, RAs must enforce policy and manage crises as they arise within the residence halls.

 Another vital aspect of being an RA involves working on a team with other RAs and professional staff members, and supporting the mission, vision, and goals of the team, the department, and the university.
 The RA position includes a monthly stipend of $134, one bed space in a designated residence hall, and a declining balance meal plan.

 Our most frequently asked questions:

-- Is there a particular type of personality that DHFS looks for?
+- Is there a particular type of personality that UHD looks for?

 - In general, we look for candidates who exhibit strong leadership abilities or potential, have good communication skills, are dependable and responsible, think creatively, are good team players, and are enthusiastic about being an RA!
 We have an incredibly diverse staff of RAs.
 Every RA has a different style, background, and perspective that will contribute uniquely to our team.
 The best thing you can do throughout the selection process is to be yourself!
 We want to know how you will think, feel and respond as an RA.

 - I really want to become an RA but I hear that it is really competitive.
 Do you think I will have a chance?

 - Although a large number of candidates generally do apply, we encourage anyone would believe they would make a good RA to apply - you may be just what we're looking for!

 - RAs attend an orientation in the spring and get an estimated full week of training before residents move into the residence halls in the fall.
 There are mandatory trainings prior to the opening of the residence halls in both the spring and fall semesters.
 RAs will receive more details about specific training dates once hired.